 README.md as well as:

-README.md’s Localizing Kubernetes Documentation] and include contact information in English.
+README.md, and include contact information in English.
 You can provide a GitHub ID, email address, Slack channel, or other method of contact.
 You must also provide a link to your localized Community Code of Conduct.

 Localizing all of the Kubernetes documentation is an enormous task.
 It’s okay to start small and expand over time.

 |Home||All heading and subheading URLs|